-In mid 1988 the research council and the UK Ministry of Agriculture set up a robotic milking project partly out of concerns that systems being developed would damage animal health and that they were not well adapted to the UK’s grazing systems.
-Toby Mottram sketched out a vision of how a system could look which was very different from the direction taken by other groups.
+In mid 1988 the research council and the UK Ministry of Agriculture set up a robotic milking project, partly out of concerns that systems being developed would damage animal health and that they were not well adapted to the UK’s grazing systems.
+Toby Mottram sketched out a vision (see right) of how a system could look which was very different from the direction taken by other groups.

-A Review and Design of Robotic Milking Systems, Mottram, 1992 listed the challenges we anticipated some of which (cow and milk hygiene, mastitis detection, cow traffic management) still remain but you can see how we overcame the problems in the video Milking time .
+A Review and Design of Robotic Milking Systems, Mottram, 1992 listed the challenges we anticipated, some of which (cow and milk hygiene, mastitis detection, cow traffic management) still remain.
+You can see how we overcame the problems in the video Milking time below.